SonifyAR: Context-Aware Sound Generation in Augmented Reality

 \subsection{User Interface}

-As a PbD authoring framework, the SonifyAR application initiate directly with an interactive AR experience (\autoref{fig:interface} left).
-Users can freely interact with the scene, performing actions like moving virtual objects or interacting with the real-world surfaces.
-When an AR event is detected, a text label appears on the top-left screen to inform the user (\autoref{fig:interface}.
-A) and the sound acquisition component is activated to generate candidate sound effects for the detected events.

-By clicking a button (\autoref{fig:interface}.
-D), users can prompt an editing interface (\autoref{fig:interface}.
-F) that overlays on the AR scene.
-The interface includes all unique AR events detected (\autoref{fig:interface}.
-G) and the automatically generated sound assets (\autoref{fig:interface}.
-H), enabling users to explore the detected events and their corresponding sound effects.
-Users can click on a sound effect to preview it and double click to select and activate it during the AR session.
+As a PbD authoring framework, the SonifyAR application invites users to explore freely with an interactive AR experience (\autoref{fig:interface} left).
+Users can interact with the scene, performing actions like moving virtual objects or interacting with the real-world surfaces.
+When an AR event is detected, a text label appears on the top-left screen to inform the user (\autoref{fig:interface}A) and the sound acquisition component is activated to generate candidate sound effects for the detected events.
+By clicking the ``\textit{authoring panel}'' button (\autoref{fig:interface}D), users can prompt an editing interface (\autoref{fig:interface}F) that overlays the AR scene.
+The UI includes all detected AR events (\autoref{fig:interface}G) and the corresponding generated sound assets (\autoref{fig:interface}H).
+Users can click on a sound effect to preview and double click to select and activate it.
 After confirming their choices, users can hide the authoring panel to resume the AR experience and test the selected sounds.
-Users can always access the editing interface to modify their choices.
+The editing interface can always be re-activated to modify choices.

-Furthermore, users can long press a sound asset to call out a menu with a suite of exploratory options.
+Additionally, users can long press a sound asset to call out a menu with a suite of exploratory options.
 For recommended or retrieved sounds, the menu includes an option to list all other sound assets in the top five recommendations.
-For all sound assets, the menu provides a ``style transfer'' and a ``generate similar sounds'' feature, enabling users to style transfer audio effects or to generate similar sounds based on the selected sound.
+For all sound assets, the menu provides a ``\textit{style transfer}'' and a ``\textit{generate similar sounds}'' feature, enabling users to style transfer audio effects or to generate similar sounds based on the selected sound.
 When this feature is selected, users can type a simple text prompt to guide the sound generation process.
-This feature enables users to iteratively refine sound effects and explore new sound variations.
+These choices can be iterated upon or used to explore new sound variations.